Si Woo Kim Betting Profile: The Sentry - PGA TOUR

 Kim's Recent Performances

-- Kim has finished in the top 20 in two of his last five events.
+- Kim has made the weekend and finished in the top 20 on the leaderboard twice over his last five tournaments.

-- He's qualified for the weekend in four of his last five appearances.
+- He's qualified for the weekend in four of his last five tournaments.

 - Kim has finished with a score lower than the tournament average in one of his last five appearances, including one finish within five strokes of the leader.

-- He has an average score relative to par of -5 in his last five tournaments.
+- He has finished with an average score of -5 those four times he's made the cut.

 - In his past five starts, Kim is averaging -2.478 Strokes Gained: Putting.

-- Kim is averaging -1.815 Strokes Gained: Total in his past five tournaments.
+- Looking at Strokes Gained: Total, Kim has an average of -1.815 in his past five tournaments.

 Kim's Advanced Stats and Rankings